blakemas/nngraph/README.md

 the oracle to gather samples from.
 All code is in python and assumes Python 3.
 The implementation requires numpy, scipy, sklearn, and matplotlib.

-For a simple demo, please view Example_experiment.ipynb in this repo
+For a simple demo, please view [Example_experiment.ipynb](https://github.com/blakemas/nngraph/blob/master/Example_experiment.ipynb) in this repo

+The paper can be found [here](https://arxiv.org/abs/1905.13267) and will appear at NeurIPS 2019!